YasirHasn9/introductionToWebServers/README.md

 4. Convenience Helpers
 5. Views
    Views provide a way to dynamically render HTML on the server and even generate it using other languages.

+### How to read environment variables

+The process core module of Node has a property called `env` that host all the variables that set the moment the process was started like `process.env.NODE_ENV`

+**_ NOTE _**
+By default js is a synchronous, that means asynchronous operation is not part of js.
+When we use an async operation, the js engine gets it and throw to the browser api to handle the countdown and continues with execution the code. when the countdown is finished, the browser will pass through the callback function to the event loop when the call stack is clear of functions, the even loop will push that callback function to the call stack to execute it.

+**_ Developer tools _**
+There's a lot of packages that are made for us to save a lot of time.

+1. `nodemon`
+   which helps to re-run our server on each change/save we make to the project.
+2. `eslint` tells us where our code is suck and needs to be changed